 After all of your requirements are satisfied and evaluated the documents will be compared to the answers that you provided on your FAFSA.
 If there are any discrepancies or errors, we are required by federal regulation to make those corrections and resubmit your FAFSA to the government.
 Your verification cannot be complete or your aid disbursed until UNF receives the corrected Student Aid Report (SAR) from FAFSA.
 This generally takes a couple of weeks from the time UNF submits the corrections.

 Note: DO NOT CHANGE your FAFSA data after we have verified your file!
 Doing so could result in the reduction or cancelation of financial aid that we disburse to you after we complete verification.

 Depending on the information included in your individual file and your specific situation, the verification process generally takes several weeks.

 Official IRS Tax Return Transcripts and Letters of Non-Filing may be obtained by:

-Submit your signed Tax Return Transcript or Letter of Non-Filing to One Stop Student Services in person, via mail, or by fax (904) 620-2414.
+Submit your signed Tax Return Transcript or Letter of Non-Filing to One-Stop Student Services in person, via mail, or by fax (904) 620-2414.

-Each financial aid (academic) year is based on a new FAFSA, which requires information from the previous tax year (Example: the 2014-2015 FAFSA requires information from the 2013 tax year).
+Each financial aid (academic) year is based on a new FAFSA, which requires information from a specific tax year.

 A student’s financial information can change from one year to the next.
 Changes in income and other financial issues are reported on each year’s FAFSA, potentially resulting in changes to the types and amounts of financial assistance a student is eligible to receive.